 The units we would recommend will last at least 25 years and require little maintenance, whereas many of the cheaper hardwood products we see these days start to require maintenance and even repair in less than 5 years!

 Repair & Stick with Single Glazed

 There will be fewer issues if you just repair the existing windows and single glazed windows, although it will not reduce your maintenance costs over the years.
-If done badly though – which is common – it will prove costly over time.
+If done badly though as below – which is common – it will prove costly over time.

 If you take the repair route, good quality secondary glazing will upgrade the thermal performance of your windows to almost the level of a new window.
 This can be far better, and cheaper, in the long run – in our view – than replacing the sashes.
 They are not the best option aesthetically, although there are good products that are slim and relatively unobtrusive.